 Provide News and Information of Member or Public Interest to the Public Relations Committee and Webmaster on the activities of the State President and the Association.

-Provide advice and counsel to the MEA State President as needed
+Provide advice and counsel to the MEA State President as needed.

 Inform Elk Lodges of the State President and First Lady’s (or First Man’s) preferences to prepare for their official visitation.